-- 1 From the COMPONENTS window, select the v6 objects item to expand the object tree. - 2 Scroll through the list of objects in the Selection List and select and hold down the left mouse button on OLE Insert Object. - 3 Drag OLE Insert Object to a position for the object in the FRAME entry.
+- 1. From the COMPONENTS window, select the V6 objects item to expand the object tree. - 2.
+Scroll through the list of objects in the Selection List and select and hold down the left mouse button on OLE Insert Object. - 3.
+Drag OLE Insert Object to a position for the object in the FRAME entry.
 Release the mouse button to place the object.
-The Insert Object dialog box appears. - 4 Select the type of object that you want to insert.
+The Insert Object dialog box appears. - 4.
+Select the type of object that you want to insert.
 The list of objects that are available to you depends on which OLE-capable applications are registered on your system.
-Selecting a type of object will insert an object of that type into the FRAME entry.
+Selecting a type of object inserts an object of that type into the FRAME entry.

 Alternatively, you can create an object from a file by clicking on Create from File.
-The file you specify must have been created by one of the applications you have available to supply OLE objects.
-For example, if you have Microsoft Excel installed on your system, you can create an object from an Excel spreadsheet file.
+The file that you specify must have been created by one of the applications that you have available to supply OLE objects.
+For example, if Microsoft Excel is installed on your system, you can create an object from an Excel spreadsheet file.
 You also have the option of making it a linked object (instead of embedded).
-For more information about linked objects, see "Using Linked OLE Objects" on page 249.
+For more information about linked objects, see "Using Linked OLE Objects" on page 242.

-When you have selected the type of object or filename to insert, click $\mathbf{o}\mathbf{\kappa}$.
+When you have selected the type of object or filename to insert, click OK.
 SAS inserts the object into the FRAME entry.

-5 With the BUILD window active, select View > Properties Window
+5. With the BUILD window active, select View ⇒ Properties Window